wp-plugins/stageshow/readme.txt

 == Description ==

 An interactive map can be added to your website by adding a single shortcode.
-The location of the map is specified by x and Y parameters in the shortcode.
-Other (optional) parameters can be added to specify the scale of the map, screen size in pixels, and the map type.
+The location the map can be specified either by shortcode attribute or URL parameters.
+Other (optional) values can be added to specify the scale of the map, screen size in pixels, and the map type.

 Features Summary

 * Adds an interactive map to your Wordpress Page or Page
-* Location specified by shortcode parameters
+* Location specified by shortcode attribute
-* Image size can be specified by optional shortcode parameters
+* Image size can be specified by optional shortcode attribute
-* Map scale can be specified by optional shortcode parameters
+* Map scale can be specified by optional shortcode attribute
 * Displays Ordnance Survey Mapping (GB locale only)

 == Installation ==